cmda-minor-web/web-app-from-scratch-2122/course/week-2.md

 ## Assignment

-Design and build a single page web app based on a User Story.
+Design and build a Single Page web App based on a User Story.

-## Sub tasks
+### Sub tasks

 1. Pick a user story and design the interface
 2. Load data from the API and build the interface